justinmeiners/efficient-programming-with-components/10_binary_counter.md

     0 1  ...
 31           0 1  ...
 31
     0 0  ...
 0     -->    x 0  ...
 0

 Now take another guy `y`.
-Since `x` is in first slot of the counter, we must pair them up.
+Since `x` is in the first slot of the counter, we must pair them up.
 The winner moves on up to the next slot in the counter, as they have now one a game.
 So if `y` wins: